-- Make a Family Communications Plan.
-Your family may not be together when disaster strikes, so know how you will contact one another, how you will get back together and what you will do in case of an emergency.
+- Make a family communications plan.
+Your family may not be together when disaster strikes, so know how you will get in touch with one another, how you will get back together, and what you will do in case of an emergency.

-- Listen to a NOAA weather radio or other local news channels for critical information from the National Weather Service (NWS).
-Be alert to changing weather conditions.
+- Listen to a NOAA weather radio or other local news channels for important information from the National Weather Service (NWS).
+Know when weather changes.

 - Bring pets inside during winter weather.
 Move other animals or livestock to sheltered areas with non-frozen drinking water.

-- Make sure you have sufficient heating fuel; regular fuel sources may be cut off.
+- Make sure you have a good amount of heating fuel.
+Regular fuel sources may be cut off.